letstri/vaxee/docs/query.md

 #### `signal`

-An [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) object that allows you to abort the query.
-You can use it to cancel the query when the component is unmounted.
+An [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) object is used to automatically abort the query when the request is sent multiple times.

 ```ts
 const useUsersStore = createStore("users", ({ query }) => {